AdHoc-Protocol/AdHoc-protocol/README.md

 ## Packs

-Packs serve as the smallest unit of transmittable information and are defined using a C# `class` construction.
-Pack declarations can be nested and positioned anywhere within a project's scope.
+Packs are the smallest units of transmittable information, defined using a C# `class`.
+Pack declarations can be nested and placed anywhere within a project’s scope.
-The instance `fields` of a pack's class represent the information that the pack carries and transmits.
+The `fields` in a pack's class represent the data it transmits.

-Additionally, constant and static fields within the pack generate constants within its scope.
+Constant and static fields define constants within a pack's scope.
+A pack can be empty; in this case, its transmission is the only information it conveys.

-It is also possible for a pack to be empty, signifying that the transmitted information is solely indicative of the packet's transmission.
+To include or inherit **all fields** from other packs, add the `<see cref='Full.Path.To.Pack_or_field'/>+` line in the target pack’s XML documentation, or use C# class inheritance.
+To inherit fields from multiple packs, use the `org.unirail.Meta._<>` wrapper.

-It is possible to include or inherit **all fields** from other packs by utilizing the `<see cref='Full.Path.To.Pack_or_field'/>` comment in the destination pack or through C# `inheritance` from the other pack wrapped in the `_<>` interface wrapper.
+Individual fields can be _inherited_ or _embedded_ by adding the `<see cref="Full.Path.To.OtherPack.AddField"/>+` comment in the target pack's XML documentation.

-Individual fields can also be `inherited` or `embedded` from another pack by using the `<see cref="Full.Path.To.OtherPack.Field"/>` comment in the destination pack.
+Inherited fields cannot override existing or previously inherited fields with same name.

-Field cannot be overridden if they have the same name as an existing field.
+To remove specific inherited fields, use the `<see cref="Full.Path.To.OtherPack.RemoveField"/>-` XML comment on pack.

-To remove specific imported fields, you can use the `<see cref="Full.Path.To.OtherPack.Field"/>-`  comment, The `<see cref="Full.Path.To.Source.Pack"/>-` comment can be utilized to delete all fields with the same name as the fields in the referenced pack simultaneously.
+The `<see cref="Full.Path.To.Source.Pack"/>-` comment can be used to simultaneously remove all fields that share the same names as the fields in the referenced `Pack`.

 <details>
  <summary><span style = "font-size:30px">👉</span><b><u>Click to see</u></b></summary>